RichShillingtonMSFT/Azure-Stack-Hub-Operator-Labs-ADFS/11-Capacity & Usage Reporting/Capacity & Usage Reporting.md

 2. Login using the **administrator@contoso.local** and respective password

-3. Run **Get-AzsSubscriberUsage** and provide the reported start time as yyyy-mm-dd (yesterday) and ReportedEndTime as yyyy-mm-dd (today)
+3. Run **Get-AzsSubscriberUsage** and provide the reported start time as yyyy-mm-dd (yesterday) and ReportedEndTime as yyyy-mm-dd (tomorrow)

 Example: Get-AzsSubscriberUsage -ReportedStartTime 2023-01-01 -ReportedEndTime 2023-01-12